Free Tool

 The protocol

-ABX is the gold standard for auditory discrimination testing.
-You are given two known references (A and B) and an unknown X - which is randomly assigned to be either A or B at the start of each round.
+ABX is the gold standard for auditory discrimination.
+You get two known references (A and B) and an unknown X, randomly assigned to be A or B each round.
+Audition each as many times as you like, then commit an answer.

 The statistics